 …I would also have to pump milk for my soon-to-be daughter!

 Thus began a new study in all things breast-pump related.

 Choosing a breast pump is not always the most straightforward task.
 It’s crucial to consider how you’ll be using it, where you’ll be using it, and how it can benefit your nursing experience.

-While there are tons of different options to choose from, we’ve polled our brilliant community of moms and narrowed down the best breast pumps of 2022 so you don’t have to!
+While there are tons of different options to choose from, we’ve polled our brilliant community of moms and narrowed down the best breast pumps so you don’t have to!

 Do I Need to Buy a Breast Pump?

 So, you might be thinking – “Yes, but do I really need to buy a breast pump?”